pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 way, make sure your clocks are in sync, and query events from the last position until a time in the recent past, in order to implement a jitter buffer.

+..
 Todo: Code example.

-(An improvement could be to have a  timestamp field that is populated by the database server, and index that instead of the application event's timestamp which would vary according to the variation between the clock of application servers.
+..
+(An improvement could be to have a  timestamp field that is populated
+.. by the database server, and index that instead of the application event's
+.. timestamp which would vary according to the variation between the clock
+.. of application servers.
 Code changes and other suggestions are always welcome.)

 Integers
 ~~~~~~~~

-To reproduce the application's sequence of events perfectly, without any risk
+To reproduce an application's sequence of events perfectly, without any risk
-of gaps or duplicates or jumbled items, or race conditions, we can generate
+of gaps or duplicates or jumbled items, or race conditions, it seems that we
-and then follow a contiguous sequence of integers.
-It is also possible to
+need to generate and then follow a contiguous sequence of integers.
+It is also
-generate and follow a non-contiguous sequence of integers, but the gaps will
+possible to generate and follow a non-contiguous sequence of integers, but the
-need to be negotiated, by guessing how long an unusually slow write would take
+gaps will need to be negotiated, by guessing how long an unusually slow write
-to become visible, since such gaps could be filled in the future.
+would take to become visible, since such gaps could be filled in the future.

-The library's relational record managers with record classes that have an indexed
+The library's relational record managers have record classes that have an indexed
 integer ID column.
 Record IDs are used to place all the application's event records
 in a single sequence.
 This technique is recommended for enterprise applications, and
 at least the earlier stages of more ambitious projects.
 There is an inherent limit